Project-KeL/KeL/README.md

 ```

 ## Keys and locks
 The central symbol in KeL is the colon.
-The colon is "blank-sensitive" meaning the characters surrounding the colon (including non-glyph characters) are significant.
+The colon is 'blank-sensitive' meaning the characters surrounding the colon (including non-glyph characters) are significant.
 To simplify, a word right before a colon is called a _key_ and a word right after a _lock_.

 Beside the colon symbol there are two important symbols called _commands_.
 1. `#` refers to declarations or other actions to be executed at compile-time.